JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 > contributes to
 > connects to
 > assigned to
-> relates to
 >
-> The following queries will return the same result
+> The following queries will return the same result:\
 >
 > ```j1ql
 > FIND User that contributes to CodeRepo
 > FIND User that contributes CodeRepo
 > ```
+>
+> **Exception**: For the relationship verb `RELATES TO`, both words must be used
+> together.
+See the J1QL tips and tricks guide *insert link here* for more info.

 Keep in mind the keywords are _case insensitive_.